Published on in CHOP Family News

 Between my three children, my family sees eight different specialists at The Children’s Hospital of Philadelphia.
 Each one is important for treating specific conditions for a specific child.
-But another group, the Pediatric Advanced Care Team (PACT), holds a special place in my heart.
+But another group, the Justin Michael Ingerman Center for Palliative Care team, holds a special place in my heart.

-Most families at CHOP are never in the position to meet the amazing providers from PACT.
-PACT is called when a child has a life-limiting condition or develops a disease that cannot be cured.
+Most families at CHOP are never in the position to meet the amazing providers from the Center for Palliative Care.
+The Center for Palliative Care is called when a child has a life-limiting condition or develops a disease that cannot be cured.
 Team members provide palliative care and help families handle these difficult, stressful and heart-breaking situations.

-I was introduced to PACT when my son Isaiah was 6 months old.
+I was introduced to the Center for Palliative Care when my son Isaiah was 6 months old.
 After many miscarriages, Isaiah and his twin, Jaydon, were born Dec.
 14, 2005.
 Jaydon was healthy; Isaiah was born with an extremely rare condition, idiopathic infantile arterial calcification (IIAC).
 He had calcium deposits throughout his body, including his arteries.
 There is no cure and, at that time, there was no treatment.
 Isaiah wasn’t expected to live 24 hours, but managed to beat the odds.
 After three months in the Newborn/Infant Intensive Care Unit, he came home with hospice care.
 It was touch and go.

 It seemed like we were back at CHOP in the Emergency Department every other weekend.
-It was in the ED where Carolyn Long, MSW, a social worker in the PACT team, approached me.
+It was in the ED where Carolyn Long, MSW, a social worker in the Center for Palliative Care team, approached me.
 She told me: “I’ve read Isaiah’s chart; I know what’s going on, and we can help you if you let us.”

 I admit I was standoffish.
 With my husband, Claude, on deployment orders with the Army National Guard, I prided myself in holding down the fort.
 I thought I was doing a great job.

 Carolyn helped me understand it didn’t make me weak to admit I needed help.
-Support from PACT has changed our lives.
-Members of PACT helped me create the best quality of life for Isaiah and to accomplish my goal of keeping him out of the Hospital.
+Support from the Center for Palliative Care has changed our lives.
+Members of the Center for Palliative Care helped me create the best quality of life for Isaiah and to accomplish my goal of keeping him out of the Hospital.

 Medically, nephrologist Kevin Meyers, MBBCh, is the man in the cape.
 He has come up with a concoction of medicines that have managed Isaiah’s IIAC.